department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/apply-vre.md

 You don’t need to wait for a rating.
 Instead, please fill out VA Vocational Rehabilitation - Getting Ahead After You Get Out (VA Form 28-0588). <br>
 [Download VA Form 28-0588](http://www.vba.va.gov/pubs/forms/VBA-28-0588-ARE.pdf).

-You may be eligible for VR&amp;E benefits and services if **at least one of the following is true for you:**
+You may be eligible for VR&amp;E benefits and services if you’re in at least one of the below situations.

+**At least one of these must be true.
+You’re:**
-- You’re going through the Physical Evaluation Board process, **or**
+- Going through the Physical Evaluation Board process, **or**
-- You’re expecting an other than dishonorable discharge and have a VA memorandum rating of 20% or more, **or**
+- Expecting an other than dishonorable discharge and have a VA memorandum rating of 20% or more, **or**
-- You’re in the Integrated Disability Evaluation System (IDES). <br>
+- Entered in the Integrated Disability Evaluation System (IDES). <br>
 [Learn more about accessing VR&E services through IDES](/employment/vocational-rehab-and-employment/ides).

 **Please note:** Severely injured active-duty Servicemembers can automatically receive VR&E benefits before VA issues a disability rating, because of Sec.
 1631(b) of the National Defense Authorization Act (PL 110-181).
 The sunset date of that law has been extended to September 30, 2018, through Sec.
 724 of Public Law 113-291.